Why AIP Diet Doesn’t Work With You?

 Although the AIP can help manage and even reverse symptoms of autoimmunity and other chronic conditions, it can be difficult to navigate and apply correctly.
 If you’ve been following the AIP but aren’t seeing the results you expected, examine the following reasons why it might not be working:

-The AIP emphasises eliminating toxic and inflammatory foods, but many individuals overlook the lifestyle and environmental variables that influence autoimmunity and chronic illness.
+The AIP emphasizes eliminating toxic and inflammatory foods, but many individuals overlook the lifestyle and environmental variables that influence autoimmunity and chronic illness.

 Key lifestyle factors that affect autoimmunity include dietary changes.